Difference between Abstract Class and Interface in Java

 - A class can implement more than one interface.
 It is called multiple inheritances.

-- You want to specify the behaviour of a particular data type, but not concerned about who implements its behaviour.
+- You want to specify the behavior of a particular data type but are not concerned about who implements its behavior.

 You can also go for Quiz on this topic.

 This article is contributed by Nitsdheerendra.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.